-The College has considerable reliance on continued government funding through the further education sector funding bodies and through HEFCE.
-In 2016/17, 78% of the College's revenue was ultimately publicly funded, and this level of requirement is expected to continue.
+The College has considerable reliance on continued government funding through the further education sector funding bodies and through the Office for Students.
+In 2017/18, 78% of the College's revenue was ultimately publicly funded, and this level of requirement is expected to continue.
 There can be no assurance that government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms.

-The College is aware of Key issues which may impact on future funding:
+The College is aware of key issues which may impact on future funding:

-- Changes to Apprenticeship funding provides greater opportunities with an increase in apprenticeship numbers planned.
-The College has revised its offer to respond to the new Levy. - European funding will be removed in the longer term, from 2016/17 the College has reduced its reliance on this income substantially.
+Changes to Apprenticeship funding provides greater opportunities with an increase in apprenticeship numbers planned.
+The College has revised its offer to respond to the new Levy, this saw growth in 2017/18.